apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 .. note::
-Network Aceess Control Lists can only be created if the service "NetworkACL" is supported by the used offering.
+Network Aceess Control Lists can only be created if the service "NetworkACL" is supported by the used offering for deploying the VPC.

 Define a Network Access Control List (ACL) to control incoming (ingress) and outgoing (egress) traffic between the associated tier and